Lights Out, Texas!

 Additional Guidelines for Buildings Taller Than Three Stories:

-• Avoid: Floodlights; illuminating interior plants or fountains, and unoccupied floors; scheduling cleaning crews after dark; and blue-rich white light emissions (lighting with a color temperature of over 3000 Kelvin).
+• Avoid floodlights illuminating interior plants or fountains, and unoccupied floors; scheduling cleaning crews after dark; and blue-rich white light emissions (lighting with a color temperature of more than 3000 Kelvin).

 What’s Good For Birds is Good For People

 Birds are vitally important to the environment and benefit us in a variety of ways.
-Turning off non-essential lights or sheilding essential ones is also good for people!
-Artificial Lights At Night (ALAN) can negatively impact our health from sleep deprivation to depression to heart disease.
-By turning off lights, we protect birds, ourselves, save money and reduce carbon pollution!
+Turning off non-essential lights or shielding essential ones is also good for people!
+Artificial Light at Night (ALAN) can negatively impact our health, from sleep deprivation to depression to heart disease.
+By turning off lights, we protect birds, ourselves, save money, and reduce carbon pollution!
 It’s a win-win.

-Reduce Collisions at Any Time - Bird Friendly Glass
+Reduce Collisions at Any Time With Bird-Friendly Glass

 Birds can’t see glass.
 Instead, they see whatever happens to be reflected in its mirror-like surface as a continuation of habitat and clear glass as an open passageway, putting migratory and resident birds at risk of building collisions.
 It’s estimated that between one hundred million and one billion birds die every year in collisions with manmade structures—one of the biggest killers of migratory birds.
 Bird-safe glass is specially designed to make glass a visible obstacle to birds.
-A variety of approaches, such as fritting, silk-screening, or ultraviolet coating, create a pattern that breaks up the reflectivity of the glass and alerts birds to its presence and placing them 2” x 4”.
-To learn more about bird friendly glass for homes and businesses – start here.
+A variety of approaches, such as fritting, silk-screening, or ultraviolet coating, create a pattern that breaks up the reflectivity of the glass and alerts birds to its presence.
+To learn more about bird-friendly glass for homes and businesses, start here.

 With your help, we can dramatically reduce the hazards posed by light pollution and bird collisions in cities nationwide and allow birds to resume their typical migratory behaviors.